AGRINFO AGRINFO logo

 What is changing?

-The European Commission proposes to approve an application for a health claim submitted by Zespri International Limited that green kiwifruit (Actinidia deliciosa “Hayward”) contributes to normal bowel function by increasing stool frequency.
+The European Commission has approved an application for a health claim submitted by Zespri International Limited that green kiwifruit (Actinidia deliciosa “Hayward”) contributes to normal bowel function by increasing stool frequency.
 This health claim can only be used if accompanied by additional information stating that “the beneficial effect is obtained with a daily intake of 200 g of fresh green kiwi flesh”.

 Why?

-The European Food Safety Authority (EFSA) has evaluated the proposed claim and concluded that the consumption of green kiwifruit (A. deliciosa “Hayward”) contributes to maintaining normal defecation for the general population (EFSA 2021).
+The European Food Safety Authority (EFSA 2021) evaluated the proposed claim and concluded that the consumption of green kiwifruit (A. deliciosa “Hayward”) contributes to maintaining normal defecation for the general population.

 The health claim complies with the requirements of Regulation 1924/2006 that sets rules on nutrition and health claims made on foods.